How To Repair A Damaged Or Ripped Canvas Painting

-No matter how careful we are with our artwork, canvas paintings can get damaged.
-Some of the most famous paintings in the world have sustained damage over the years and have needed repairs made to the canvas.
-What at first can seem like a complete disaster, is in fact usually repairable, so let me show you how to fix a damaged or ripped canvas painting.
+It doesn’t matter how careful we are with our artwork, canvas paintings sometimes get damaged.
+Some of the most famous paintings in the world have sustained damage over the years and have needed to be repaired.
+However, what at first can seem like a complete disaster is in fact usually repairable, so let me show you how to preform a canvas painting repair and fix a damaged or ripped canvas painting.

-The damage to the painting above happened when a friend who was visiting my studio, accidentally knocked over a wooden print stand, the corner of which went right through this painting as it was on the floor leaning against the wall.
+The damage to the painting above happened when a friend, who was visiting my studio, accidentally knocked over a wooden print stand, the corner of which pierced this painting as it was on the floor leaning up against the wall.
 You can see the damage to the canvas was quite substantial, not only had the rip gone right through the painting, but the canvas had torn in two directions, both diagonally and horizontally.

 You can see here that the fibres of the canvas were pulled apart when the damage occurred, leaving a jagged uneven edge.